bigeasy/cadence/diary.md

 That tree would require an `Error` that wraps other errors, you wouldn't be able to piggy back, because a Cadence might call a Cadence, who gets to ride piggyback?
-How is that structuered?
-Imagine that this builder is called by both a an abending `fs` function and an abending Cadence function.
+How is that structured?
+Imagine that this builder is called by both an abending `fs` function and an abending Cadence function.
 Maybe `fs` comes first, or maybe it is the Cadence function.
 Different logic is require for either.